Distinguishability times and asymmetry monotone-based quantum speed limits in the Bloch ball: Minimal error distinguishability time

-Rigorous notions of uncertainty tradeoffs between measurements of energy and time have been developed in terms of the orthogonalization time, i.e., the minimum time required for an initial quantum state to evolve under the action of a given (unitary or nonunitary) quantum dynamical map to a state from which it is completely distinguishable \cite{dodonovrev,lloydlims,nonmarkovqsl,davidovich}.
-In traditional approaches to time-energy uncertainty, a decay time or half-life of a quantum system scales inversely with the root mean square energy fluctuations of the system.
-These approaches were made mathematically rigorous by the derivation of a lower bound on the pure state orthogonalization time which scales inversely with the variance of the generator of evolution (we call this bound MT$_{\perp}$ after the seminal work of Mandelstam and Tamm \cite{mandelstam} which was put on a geometric footing by Aharanov and Anandan \cite{anandan}).
+Rigorous notions of uncertainty tradeoffs between measurements of energy and time have been developed in terms of the orthogonalization time, i.e., the minimum time required for an initial quantum state to evolve under the action of a given (unitary or nonunitary) quantum dynamical map to a state from which it is completely distinguishable \cite{delcampo,lloydlims,nonmarkovqsl,davidovich,dodonovrev} (see \cite{deffnerreview} for a recent review).
+In traditional approaches to time-energy uncertainty, a decay time or half-life of a quantum system scales inversely with the root mean square energy fluctuations of the system \cite{comminsqm,llqm}.
+These approaches were made mathematically rigorous by the derivation of a lower bound on the pure state orthogonalization time which scales inversely with the variance of the generator of evolution (we call this bound MT$_{\perp}$ after the seminal work of Mandelstam and Tamm \cite{mandelstam} which was subsequently put on a geometric footing by Aharanov and Anandan \cite{anandan}).

 The orthogonalization time can also be bounded below by a function of the expected value of the generator of evolution (we call such a bound ML$_{\perp}$ after Margolus and Levitin \cite{margolus}).
-An important difference between the ML$_{\perp}$ and MT$_{\perp}$ bounds is that the former is a kinematic bound, resulting from a linear approximation to the fidelity of the initial state and the time-evolved state, while the latter was derived by consideration of geodesics of an appropriate metric on quantum state space.
+An important difference between the ML$_{\perp}$ and MT$_{\perp}$ bounds is that the former is an algebraic bound resulting from a linear approximation to the fidelity of the initial state and the time-evolved state, whereas the latter is a geometric bound which can be derived by consideration of geodesics of the Fubini-Study metric on quantum state space \cite{anandan}.